Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

    * There were other columns that were used in this analysis, but I just wanted to highlight the major findings.

-   * As a final remark/recomendation, please keep in mind that were much more drivers without passenger surveyed in the data provided as show in the histogram below.
+   * As a final remark and recomendation, please keep in mind that were much more drivers without passenger surveyed in the data provided as show in the histogram below.
 Therefore, I can nor discard some sort of bias involved.
-Consequently, *I do recommend to to survey more drivers with passengers some concern about the aforementioned bias can be diminished.
+Consequently, **I do recommend to to survey more drivers with passengers some concern about the aforementioned bias can be diminished**.

      ![](images/histogramdriverswithout_withpassengers.png)

+    * Next steps is to potentially included the other columns such as direction_same, direction_opp, toGEQ5min, toGEQ15min, and toGEQ25min, and
+      education into the analysis, however, I do consider that the column used were enough to provide firm conclusions and comments.